Further Revised; 4/8/14

 *Evergrow & Ocean Revive LED Aquarium Light; Including the OR-D120;

 A similar Chinese LED to the Blue Moon and Taotronics, this is another lower end LED fixture that is only reef capable via a shotgun approach to LED emitters.
-It is imported into the US and renamed to Ocean Revive.

 Both the Evergrow and Ocean Revive are the same LED fixture from China using the same lower end Bridgelux emitters